swseighman/Native-Image-Windows/index.md

 	or

-    Install the Windows SDK Using Visual Studio Code
+    Install the Windows SDK Using Visual Studio Code (see below)
 2. Install Visual Studio 2019 16.8.x (Community will work)

 3. Open the Visual Studio Installer